backstage/backstage/.changeset/khaki-jokes-grab.md

 '@backstage/core-components': patch
 ---

-Adjust ErrorPage to accept optional supportUrl property to override app config and JSX Element as additionalInfo property.
+Adjust ErrorPage to accept optional supportUrl property to override app support config.
+Update type of additionalInfo property to be ReactNode to accept both string and component.